kcbharat100/covid-19-detection/README.md

 Altogether there are 125 X-rays both for covid-19 and normal case.
 Also, there are seperate 8 different testing X-rays for each case.

+I'm working on this and will release code as soon as I get better accuracy.